 Mr. Michael Angel has served in numerous senior financial positions mainly focused on technology businesses headquartered in Silicon Valley since 1984.
 Since 2021, Mr. Angel has been a fractional and interim "CFO" consultant, primarily for several SaaS and other subscription model businesses as an independent consultant of Burkland Associates, LLC.
 From 2018 to 2021, he was the Chief Financial Officer of Digilens Inc., an IP/ patent licensing, materials company, focused on augmented reality waveguide technologies.
 From 2013 to 2018, he was an independent fractional or interim "CFO" consultant to a number of venture capital backed technology companies, including businesses focused on SaaS, AI, wireless systems, 3D imaging, IP/ patent licensing, through his consulting firm Angel Financial Management.
-His experience prior to 1999, includes senior financial positions with National Semiconductor and Hitachi Data Systems, and he was a Senior Audit Manager in the technology practice of Price Waterhouse.
+His experience between 1999 and 2003 included being the Chief Financial Officer of several publicly held companies that were primarily technology focused.
+His experience prior to 1999, includes senior financial positions with National

+Semiconductor and Hitachi Data Systems, and he was a Senior Audit Manager in the technology practice of Price Waterhouse.
 He received a Bachelor's degree in Business Administration: Accounting concentration from California State University, Chico.